ppengzeng/ppengzeng.github.io/_pages/about.md

 # 🙋 Service
 <!-- - *2019.05 - 2020.02*, [Lorem](https://github.com/), China.  -->

-- Journal Reviewer of IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Systems, Man and Cybernetics: Systems.
+- Journal Reviewer of IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Systems, Man and Cybernetics: Systems.

-- Conference Reviewer of CICAI 2021, ICIG 2021, ACML 2021, PRCV 2021, PRCV 2022.
+- Conference Reviewer of AAAI 2023, CICAI 2021-2022, ICIG 2021, ACML 2021, PRCV 2021-2022.

 <!--